lumail/lumail/API.md

     * The horizontal-offset used to implement left/right scrolling.
 * `global.mode`
     * This holds the name of the currently active display-mode
-* `global.sent-mail`
-    * This is the Maildir to which outgoing messages are saved.

 For each mode that has a display there will be a `$mode.max` to store the count of the objects, as well as `$mode.current`.